sviluppalice/sviluppalice/README.md

 # 👋 Hi, I'm Alice!

 I've been passionate about programming since I was a kid, fascinated by its power to **transform ideas into reality**.
-Now I'm focusing into building a career as a **data-driven backend developer & ML/AI engineering** and full stack development competences.
+Now I'm focusing into building a career as a **data-driven backend developer & ML/AI engineer** and full stack development competences.

 ---